 Why the Social Structure Feels Different — and Why It Makes Sense

 Now imagine your faith community organized social events multiple times a week, every week, for your entire life.
 Sunday services, mid-week activities, youth camps, service projects, neighborhood "ward" gatherings — all built around the same geographic boundaries as your actual neighborhood.
 LDS members don't just share beliefs.
 They share a schedule.
 They see each other constantly.
-That kind of repeated, consistent contact builds deep bonds naturally.
+That kind of repeated contact builds deep bonds naturally.

-One non-LDS woman who moved to Utah County wrote about her experience: the LDS neighbors were friendly and welcoming, but close friendships took longer to develop than she expected.
-Looking back, she realized it was her expectation, not their intention, that needed adjusting.
+One woman who moved to Utah County wrote about her experience: the LDS neighbors were friendly and welcoming, but close friendships took longer to develop than she expected.
+Looking back, she realized it was her expectation — not their intention — that needed adjusting.
 She now has what she calls lifelong friendships in her neighborhood.
+That story is the one I hear most often from clients who make the transition successfully.

 What You'll Actually Notice Day to Day